free of gluten. intolerant of average.

 Calories: 484kcalCarbohydrates: 32gProtein: 4gFat: 38gSaturated Fat: 15gPolyunsaturated Fat: 4gMonounsaturated Fat: 17gCholesterol: 36mgSodium: 184mgPotassium: 827mgFiber: 4gSugar: 7gVitamin A: 496IUVitamin C: 23mgCalcium: 40mgIron: 2mg

-Keyword potato, potato salad, side dish
+Keyword bacon, dairy free, german potato salad, gluten free, no mayo potato salad, potato, potato salad, side dish

 Tried this recipe?Let us know how it was!